adam-niggebrugge/03-Javascript-Password-Generator/README.md

 # 03-Password_Javascript
-Exercise in javascript to create a password
+Exercise in javascript to create a password.
+HTML and CSS were originally provided as a framework

 ## Assignment